Hitachi Rail Europe Limited, Modern Slavery Statement 2018 - 2019

 - the Hitachi Group Codes of Conduct;

 - the Hitachi Rail Group Supplier Code of Conduct;

 - written employment practices and procedures which ensure fair recruitment and treatment of employees;

 - a written whistleblowing procedure to encourage employees to report concerns of malpractice, which would include any concerns related to slavery and human trafficking issues.

 During the last financial year, HRE has taken, and plans to continue to take, the following steps to address the issue of modern slavery within our business:

-- we are engaging with our supply chain to convey HRE’s anti-slavery commitment and to gain understanding of the measures taken by them to ensure modern slavery is not occurring in their business;
+- we have engaged directly with 50 members of our supply chain (based on highest spend) to convey HRE’s anti-slavery commitment and to gain understanding of the measures taken by them to prevent modern slavery in their business;

-- we have assessed the group of HRE employees (predominantly, our procurement, sales and legal teams) which require targeted training on human rights and modern slavery and we are developing a programme to improve awareness of these issues.
-We intend to implement mandatory online slavery and human trafficking awareness training into our e-learning programme;
+- we have identified those HRE employees who require targeted training on human rights and modern slavery (predominantly, our procurement, sales and legal teams).
+We are developing a programme to improve awareness of these issues and intend to implement mandatory online slavery and human trafficking awareness training into our e-learning programme.